 DePoy and Gitlin (2011) impress on the importance of only “selecting and using knowledge to inform professional action” (p.
 21).
 Only data that is useful to investigate the phenomenon will be collected.
 Data that is harmful will not knowingly be collected or sought after (Cohen, 2018).
 Creswell (2014) argues that it is unethical and “academically dishonest to withhold important results or to cast the result in a favorable light to the participants or researchers’ inclinations” (p.
 99), therefore the report must be balanced and contain all pertinent findings.
 The researcher will not suppress nor invent findings (Creswell, 2014).
 As well, the researcher will not falsify data (Mauch & Park, 2003) and ensure all interpretations are supported and transparent (Cohen et al., 2018).

-Preliminary Pilot
+Preliminary Inquiry

 To date a pilot has not been designed nor conducted, but the researcher is planning to conduct a pilot study in order to collect some preliminary data and assist with the development of interview questions.
 The information gathered in the preliminary pilot will help define and refine the interview process and determine if a questionnaire delivered to a broader audience will add positive value to the research and allow for more robust findings.